Overview

 National picture

-We are a member of Research Libraries UK (RLUK) which is a consortium of the most significant research libraries in the UK and Ireland, Their purpose is to shape the research library agenda and contribute to the wider knowledge economy through innovative projects and services that add value and impact to the process of research.
+We are a member of Research Libraries UK (RLUK) which is a consortium of research libraries in the UK and Ireland, The group aims to shape the research library agenda and contribute to the wider knowledge economy through innovative projects and services that add value and impact to the process of research.

 Contact us

-We welcome feedback from all library users about these projects.
-Email us libenqs@soton.ac.uk We aim to respond within two working days.
+We welcome feedback from all library users about any of our development plans or current services.
+Please email libenqs@soton.ac.uk - we aim to respond within two working days.